 GenericFormHandler extends EmptyFormHandler.
 It defines the simple implementations of the DropletFormHandler interface’s methods and the basic error handling logic.
 If errors occur in processing a form that uses GenericFormHandler, the errors are saved and exposed as properties of the form handler component.
 TransactionalFormHandler extends GenericFormHandler, It treats the form processing operation as a transaction.
 Though the methods invoked by this form handler are processed discretely, but their results are saved simultaneously.
 The beforeGet and afterGet methods do the transaction management.
 This establishes the transaction before any of your properties are set or handler methods are called.

-Q. What are the two methods in a component?
+Q. Name the two methods that can be used in a component?

 Q. Name 2 types of tables?